apache/pekko-connectors-kafka/docs/src/main/paradox/testing-testcontainers.md

 ---
-project.description: Alpakka Kafka provides Testcontainers support for running a Kafka cluster locally using Docker containers.
+project.description: Apache Pekko Connectors Kafka provides Testcontainers support for running a Kafka cluster locally using Docker containers.
 ---
 # Testing with a Docker Kafka cluster